alceu-frigeri/tikzfxgraph/README.md

 ## Requirements
 * a fairly recent LaTeX distribution as recent as 2022/06/01 (with the new in kernel *\ProcessKeyOptions* and *\NewDocumentCommand*).
-* gnuplots version 5.4 recommended (version 6 works, but generate some character mismatch error messages, due a UTF8/UTF16 mismatch)
+* gnuplots version 5.4 recommended (version 6 works, but generate some character error messages, due to a UTF8/UTF16 mismatch)

 ## Installation
 The stable version is available at [CTAN](https://ctan.org/pkg/tikzfxgraph).